About the Audit

-This is the sixth year that the Section of Female, Neurological and Urodynamic Urology (SFNUU) has published SUI data and the Section's Executive Committee has taken the decision to keep the published data as simple as possible.
-We will, therefore, give details only of the type and number of operations performed by each surgeon/centre, together with information about surgeon/unit post-operative complication rates, and some patient-reported outcome measures (PROMS).
+This is the first year the Section of Female, Neurological and Urodynamic Urology (SFNUU) has published SUI data and the Section's Executive Committee has taken the decision to keep the first year's published data as simple as possible.
+We will, therefore, give details only of the type and number of operations performed by each surgeon and centre, together with information about surgeon and unit post operative complication rates, and some patient-reported outcome meaures (PROMS).

 Interpretation of the data

-The data presented are surgeon-reported, by entry into the BAUS Data & Audit system.
-There is, therefore, no method for reliably validating the data other than by comparing with the latest Hospital Episode Statistics (HES).
+The data presented are surgeon-reported, by entry into the BAUS Data & Audit System.
+There is, therefore, no method for reliably validating the data other than by comparing with Hospital Episode Statistics (HES).

 There are no financial incentives (or sanctions) for hospitals and Trusts to support collection of SUI data, and this may also account for the data being incomplete.